Boat hire licence

 If the need for the licence becomes redundant, you should surrender the licence to us as soon as possible.

 An application fee is payable.
-The fee is currently £220.
+The fee is currently £271.
 The fee must be paid at the same time the application for the licence is lodged with us.
+The fee is non-refundable.

 The application will not be considered competent until the fee is paid.